-Cook Medical manufacturers inferior vena cava (IVC) filters, which are presently the subject of mass tort litigation for reported defects.
-If you have been harmed by a Cook IVC filter, you could recover potentially millions in money damages from an IVC filter lawsuit.
+Cook Medical manufacturers inferior vena cava (IVC) filters, which are presently the subject of recalls and mass tort litigation for reported defects.
+If you have been harmed by a Cook IVC filter, you could recover potentially significant money compensation from an IVC filter lawsuit.

 - 1. General information

 - 4. Recalled IVC filters

 A division of Cook Group Incorporated, Cook Medical produces 16,000 medical products for 135 different countries.
 Founded in 1963, Cook Medical is headquartered in Bloomington, Indiana and employs about 12,000 people.
 The general phone number is (800) 457-4500.

 At this time, Cook manufactures these IVC filters:

 - Celect™ Platinum Vena Cava Filter

 Constructed from metal alloys, IVC filters are tiny, spidery-looking devices.
 It is designed to remain put inside of a vein for the purpose of stopping existing blood clots from traveling any further.